A. Compliance with Local Rules

 F. Exhibit Procedures

 Effective January 1, 2012 - MANDATORY USE OF ELECTRONIC EXHIBITS IN THE COURTROOM OF THE HONORABLE SARAH SHARER CURLEY.
 All exhibits presented at trials or evidentiary hearings before Judge Curley are to be presented electronically.
-This does not apply to pro se parties.
 This applies to both contested and adversary proceedings.

 Electronic exhibits may be presented in the following formats: CD-Rom, Audiotape, Videotape, Electronically filed documents, Power Point, or other exhibit programs, such as Sanctions or Trial Director.
 Please contact Faye Holthaus if you have any questions about the format.
 Counsel and/or parties who present electronic exhibits, are to contact Faye Holthaus at 602-682-4148 or firstname.lastname@example.org two (2) weeks prior to the trial to schedule a time for testing.